 The school follows the New National Curriculum, during the English lesson work is based on writing, reading, spelling, grammar, speaking and listening, phonic work, and handwriting.
 Opportunities are offered to practice and develop these skills.
 The school believes reading is of paramount importance and devotes much time and effort to ensuring that children enjoy reading and read as soon as they are able.
 The enjoyment of books and reading is encouraged right from the beginning through the provision of a wide range of books both in the classroom and in the library.
-We use the popular reading scheme 'Oxford Reading Tree' which is also supplemented by a range of books comprising of fiction and non-fiction books.

-Parents are asked to purchase a school reading folder, and this holds your child's reading books and reading diary.
+We use the popular reading scheme 'Oxford Reading Tree' which is also supplemented by a range of books comprising of fiction and non- fiction books from our Accelerated Reader System.
+Parents of EY and KS 1 children are asked to purchase a school reading folder, and this holds your child's reading books and reading diary.
 This is an important home/school link providing a record of books read, with space for comments from parents and teachers.